Policy Number: HR-16

 Student is defined as any person currently enrolled, whether part-time or full-time, in undergraduate or graduate courses or programs.
 Undergraduate Student denotes any Student who is primarily enrolled in undergraduate courses or program and has not obtained a bachelor’s degree in such course of study or program.
 Graduate student denotes any Student who is primarily enrolled in graduate courses or program who is working toward a graduate degree or certification after having earned a bachelor’s degree.

-Workplace Violence is any act against the employer and/or Faculty and Professional Staff Member or Student that takes place on the University campus and involves: physical acts against persons or University property, or verbal threats, or vicious statements that are meant to harm or cause a hostile environment, or written threats, vicious cartoons or notes, and other written conduct of intense distortion that is meant to threaten or create a hostile environment, or visual acts that are threatening or intended to convey the threat of injury or hostility, or the possession or use of air rifles, pistols, firearms, weapons, ammunition, gunpowder, fireworks, explosive, gasoline, other dangerous articles and/or substances, or any instrument that is capable of inflicting serious bodily injury.
+Workplace Violenceis any act against the employer and/or Faculty and Professional Staff Member or Student that takes place on the University campus and involves: physical acts against persons or University property, or verbal threats, or vicious statements that are meant to harm or cause a hostile environment, or written threats, vicious cartoons or notes, and other written conduct of intense distortion that is meant to threaten or create a hostile environment, or visual acts that are threatening or intended to convey the threat of injury or hostility.
+It prohibits, the possession or use of air rifles, pistols, firearms, weapons, ammunition, gunpowder, fireworks, explosive, gasoline, other dangerous articles and/or substances, or any instrument that is capable of inflicting serious bodily injury, on any and all university buildings and property including vehicles parked in our garages and on our lots.

 Certain individuals approved by the University may be given authority to carry, keep and handle pistols, firearms and/or ammunition.